-Landscape design packages incorporating aesthetically pleasing edibles for installation by the homeowner.
+Landscape design packages incorporating aesthetically pleasing edibles with installation or for the DIY homeowner.

-As the project plan for a new fire pit and patio area, with a potential planting on the back edge developed, the decision was made to create a patio comprising the whole raised area and a separate raised bed with a mini-orchard and forest garden.
+As the new fire pit and patio area, with planting plan developed, the decision was made to create a raised patio area and separate raised bed with a mini-orchard and forest garden.
 Already avid gardeners, they really liked the concept.

 For the full summary, more pictures and how it all went together follow this link: